codingfoo/til/functional-programming/functional-programming.md

 first order functions:
 - naming separate from defining
-- allows us to define anonymous functions
+- are definable as anonymous functions
-- name later them if need be
+- can be named later